[ A | Introduction | Song Index ]

 The Attack

-Attack: Other NMA songs dealing with terrorist attacks or an assassination are All of This, Far Better Thing and Flying through the Smoke as well as Bloodsports and One of the Chosen.
+Other NMA songs dealing with terrorist attacks or an assassination are All of This, Far Better Thing and Flying through the Smoke as well as Bloodsports, and Breathing.

 Justin played this song a lot after the terrorist attacks on 11 September 2001 in the USA, stating that when he was young he was angry with old men for sending young men into wars.
 Only later he realised how eager young men are to fight.